-Campers age 14 may attend Camp Chewonki as an Osprey for a three-week session.
-This experience provides campers with an opportunity to learn and grow as part of a cabin group of eight campers and two cabin leaders.
+Children age 14 may attend Camp Chewonki as an Osprey for a Full Session.
+This 3-week experience provides campers with an opportunity to learn and grow as part of a cabin group of eight campers and two cabin leaders.
 Campers spend time in camp developing skills and having fun in daily activities, participating in camp life and traditions, and building towards embarking on an exciting and challenging remote trip in the beautiful woods and waters of Maine.
 While new campers join us in every age group, we have designed our overnight camp progression to increase in rigor with each successive summer to develop caring and confident leaders who are prepared with the skills to successfully graduate into our Leadership Expedition program.

-14- and 15-year old campers have the option to spend more time in the overnight camp or make the transition to our Leadership Expeditions.
+14-year old campers have the option to spend more time in the overnight camp or make the transition to our Leadership Expeditions.
 For those who opt for the residential experience, they are focused on a specific activity area and are developing advanced trip skills on a 12-day remote trip.
 Ospreys take part in our special canoe trip to the legendary Allagash River.
 While in camp, Ospreys are committed to leading by example, helping to organize special events, or taking on additional community responsibilities like reading a bedtime story to one of the younger cabins.

 Osprey Cabin Trips

 Please note: The specific trip itinerary for each cabin will vary based on weather conditions, river water levels, site availability, and the overall skill level and age range of the group.
 Here are some example cabin trip adventures:

 Paddle North on the Allagash Wilderness Waterway